 - Buckling or giving way when full weight is placed on the knee

 - Locking or catching

 - The knee may make noise during motion

 Articular cartilage degeneration is often treated without surgery.
-Dr. Millett will recommend weight loss, exercises to strengthen the muscles around the joint, supplements and possibly injections of regenerative medicine, such as PRP (platelet rich plasma) or hyaluronic acid, to improve joint lubrication and reduce friction.
+Dr. Millett will recommend exercises to strengthen the muscles around the joint, supplements and possibly injections of regenerative medicine, such as PRP (platelet rich plasma) or hyaluronic acid, to improve joint lubrication and reduce friction.
 There are medications that can be prescribed to help treat symptoms associated with chondral injuries.
-However, since new growth of cartilage is not a possibility, medication will not cure the condition, but simply allow the patient to live pain-free or more active than before.
-Further treatment would require a surgical procedure.
+However, since new growth of cartilage is challenging, most medications presently will not cure the condition.
+Medications and other treatments however can allow patients to live pain-free and remain active.

 Over the past decade, there have been big strides and exciting advancements in the surgical treatment of articular cartilage defects.
 The most commonly performed procedures for treating chondral defects include chondroplasty (cartilage removal), microfracture (holes made in bones that release stem cells from the marrow), and OATS, or OsteoArticular Transfer – this can be done by taking a piece of bone and cartilage from elsewhere in one’s knee or from a cadaver knee and then transplanting it into the defective area.

 This arthroscopic technique encourages the growth of new cartilage into the defect.
 This is a well-accepted technique that is a common procedure for patients with damage through the full thickness of articular cartilage (all the way to the bone).